DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Biological Constraints**: The generator respects biological mutation rules by only allowing single-point mutations (one nucleotide change at a time) and preventing invalid nucleotides.

   This project was an excellent exercise in understanding biological sequence manipulation and pathfinding algorithms.
 I gained practical experience in implementing algorithms that model biological processes while ensuring valid outputs.
 The BFS approach proved particularly valuable for exhaustively exploring all possible mutation paths between sequences.
+* Day 444: 🔍 JobPostingNER - Key Entity Detection in Job Postings 📊

+  Today, I developed JobPostingNER, a comprehensive system for detecting key entities in job postings using Python and spaCy.
+The project focuses on natural language processing techniques to extract valuable information from job descriptions.
+Below are the key highlights:

+  - **Entity Recognition Pipeline**: Implemented a hybrid approach combining spaCy's built-in NER with custom pattern matching rules to identify job roles, technologies, salaries, locations, requirements, and benefits.

+  - **Multi-Format Support**: The system processes job postings from various formats including CSV (with specific columns for Job Title, Company, Location), JSON (structured arrays), and plain text files.

+  - **Structured Analysis**: For formatted inputs, the analyzer intelligently combines fields like Job Title (as primary role), Location, and Job Types (as technologies) with NLP-extracted entities for comprehensive results.

+  - **Batch Processing**: Capable of analyzing hundreds of job postings in a single operation, with progress feedback and memory-efficient processing.

+  - **Custom Pattern Management**: Interactive interface for adding/removing entity patterns, allowing domain-specific customization without code changes.

+  - **Reporting & Visualization**: Generates market analysis reports with top roles, technologies, and benefits, complemented by visualizations (bar charts) saved as PNG files.

+  This project provided valuable experience in real-world NLP applications, particularly in handling semi-structured data with both rule-based and machine learning approaches.
+The hybrid recognition system proved effective for domain-specific entity extraction, while the flexible input handling demonstrates practical data pipeline design.
+The visualization components add immediate business value by transforming raw analysis into actionable insights.